Spice (musician)

-Grace Latoya Hamilton (born 6 August 1982), known professionally as Spice, is a Jamaican dancehall recording artist, singer, songwriter and businesswoman.
-Often cited as the "Queen of Dancehall", Spice is recognised as one of the most prominent dancehall artists in the world.
+Grace Latoya Hamilton (born 6 August 1982), known professionally as Spice, is a Jamaican dancehall recording artist, singer, and songwriter.
+Known as the "Queen of Dancehall" and credited as one of the most influential female Jamaican artists of all time, she is recognised as one of the most prominent dancehall artists in the world.
+Known for her aggressive flow, musical versatility and outspoken lyrics, Spice first gained recognition after performing at the annual Sting festival in 2000.
+She released her first single "Complain" for record producer Dave Kelly's Madhouse Records in 2003.
+She continued to release singles through the 2000s and was even featured on songs with Jimmy Cliff and Beenie Man.

-Beginning her career in the early 2000s, Spice had her first major success with the controversial single "Romping Shop" with Vybz Kartel in 2009.
-She subsequently signed with VP Records, and released her debut EP, So Mi Like It (2014), which was preceded by the single of the same name.
-In 2018, she joined the cast of VH1's reality television series Love & Hip Hop: Atlanta in season seven, after appearing as a guest star in season six.
+Spice had her first major success with the controversial single "Ramping Shop" with Vybz Kartel in 2009.
+She subsequently signed with VP Records and released her debut EP, So Mi Like It (2014), which was preceded by a single of the same name.
+During the 2016 MOBO Awards, Spice became the first woman dancehall artist to ever be nominated for Best Reggae Act, as well as the only woman to be nominated for the category overall.
+She appears as a regular cast member on VH1's reality television series Love & Hip Hop: Atlanta, which depicts her pursuit of reaching an international level in her music career and juggling her professional life with her personal life.

 Spice's first full-length project, a mixtape titled Captured (2018), was released independently and debuted at number one on the Billboard Reggae Albums chart.
 Her long-delayed debut studio album, 10 (2021), was nominated for Best Reggae Album at the 64th Grammy Awards in 2022.
-Following her departure from VP, she independently released her second studio album, Emancipated (2022).
+Following her departure from VP, she independently released her second studio album, Emancipated (2022), under her own label, Spice Official Entertainment, from which she also released the deluxe version of her sophomore album in September 2022.
+Since then she has released her second independent project Mirror 25 (2024), her third studio album.

 Early life

-Grace Latoya Hamilton was born in Spanish Town, St. Catherine, Jamaica and raised in Portmore.
+Grace Latoya Hamilton was born on 6 August 1982, in Spanish Town, Jamaica, and raised in Portmore.
 Her father died when she was nine years old.
 As a child, she used to attend her church regularly and lead the choir.
-She spent part of her childhood living with her grandparents in Finsbury Park, London, where she also attended school before returning to Jamaica.
-While a student in St. Catherine High School, she frequently participated in the Jamaica Cultural Development Commission (JCDC) festival in the music category and earned several medals throughout the years.
+She spent part of her childhood living with her aunty and cousins in Finsbury Park, London, where she also attended school before returning to Jamaica.
+While a student at St. Catherine High School, she frequently participated in the Jamaica Cultural Development Commission (JCDC) festival in the music category and earned several medals throughout the years.
 Although she wanted to become a chartered accountant, she decided to pursue a music career.
 Following that, she enrolled at the Edna Manley College of the Visual and Performing Arts to study music and drama.
 She then began experimenting with dancehall music and soon after generated interest in her community and its environs with her deejaying abilities at local stage shows.